 - You will notice that the phone screen mirrors the TV monitor display.
 I use the phone as a "mouse" to select things.
 With the Froyo version of Android, I find I need to have the phone turned slightly to the left -- pointing to 10-11 o'clock -- to accommodate for the lack of consistency of landscape versus portrait mode across multiple screens.
 This is not a big issue at all, but I believe in honesty, integrity, and full disclosure.

-are selecting with a "pointing device" rather than your finger.
-I
+you are selecting with a "pointing device" rather than your

 I found the one pictured above available for $5.95.